 - Pupils in Year 7-11 receive £935 (including any pupil registered as eligible for free school meals in the last 6 years).

-- The local authorities who have pupils placed at the school this current academic year are: Essex County Council, London Borough of Newham, London Borough of Greenwich and Suffolk County Council.
+- The local authorities who have pupils placed at the school this current academic year are: Essex County Council, London Borough of Newham and London Borough of Greenwich.

 Barriers to Educational Achievement Among PPG Pupils: